House with Chimaeras: Facts and Legends About an Unusual Art Nouveau Building in Kyiv

 Some people are also convinced that Horodecki built a house because he fought for a bet.
 Others claim that the architect erected a grand building for his mistress.
 Others are convinced that the real planner was not Horodecki at all.

 Since 2005, the House with Chimaeras has been the Small Residence of the President of Ukraine.
 Here he has held negotiations and official meetings with high-ranking guests from other countries.
 So getting into the building is not so easy, but still possible.
-The Museum of the History of Kyiv offers tours of the building on Saturdays and Sundays for 200 hryvnias (around 6 euros).
-It lasts 1 hour and goes only on the floor where Horodecki lived.
+The Museum of Kyiv History offers tours of the building on Saturdays and Sundays for 200 hryvnias (around 6 euros).
+It takes 1 hour and goes only on the floor where Horodecki lived.

-Currently, under quarantine, queues are small – only a few weeks.
-But pre-quarantine tours you would have had to wait about six month.
-You must present your passport at the entrance and leave your phone there as well.
+In order to enter, you must present your passport and leave your phone there as well.
 But you can take a regular camera with you and take pictures inside.
 Due to the pandemic, it is currently necessary to go inside in full quarantine equipment – a mask, gloves, and boot covers.

 Address: Ukraine, Kyiv city, Bankova Street, 10